 In Cairo Feb 28 Visnews filmed the British and Egyptian delegations meeting and signing the Anglo-Egyptian financial agreement.

-In Cairo Feb 28 Visnews filmed the British and Egyptian delegations meeting and signing the Anglo-Egyptian financial agreement.
+Background: In Cairo Feb 28 Visnews filmed the British and Egyptian delegations meeting and signing the Anglo-Egyptian financial agreement.
 Economic Secretary to the Treasury, Mr. Erroll, signed for Britain and Economics Minister Dr. Kaissuny for the UAR.

 Signed in the presence of mediator Eugene Black, President of the World Bank, after a busy day of postponements and redrafting the agreement provides for the immediate desequestration of seized British property in Egypt and the unfreezing of Egypt's sterling balances in London.